The Top 9 Things to Do in Barrio Bellavista, Santiago

 Max Goodwin Brown

 Tucked between the Mapocho River and San Cristobál Hill in Santiago is Barrio Bellavista.
 Known since the 1970s as the city’s bohemian quarter, this area is popular for its vibrant nightlife.
-Whilst it certainly excels in this area, Bellavista offers a wide variety of other things to do and see during the day too.
-Here’s a rundown of the top 10 things to explore and enjoy in Barrio Bellavista, Santiago, Chile.
+While it certainly excels in this area, Bellavista offers a wide variety of other things to do and see during the day too.
+Here’s a rundown of the top 10 things to explore in Barrio Bellavista, Santiago, Chile.

-Explore
+1. Explore

 Spend a little time just looking around here.
 There are a number of reputable companies who offer tours of the area, both on foot and by bike.
-Want to go at your own pace” There’s always the self-guided option.
+Want to go at your own pace?
+There’s always the self-guided option.
 Or simply put the map away and get lost for a couple of hours; the streets of Barrio Bellavista are so brightly colored it’s like being in a dream.
 Around every corner there’s a new piece of graffiti art to be awed by.
 Along Calle Pío Nono, Bellavista’s tree lined main street, the pavements are covered with tables where you can sit, drink something cold and soak in the splendid ambience.

 Perhaps unsurprisingly given its arty reputation, Bellavista has plenty of stalls, shops and boutiques where you can pick up all kinds of handmade items, from bracelets to hefty sculptures.
 Avenida Bellavista is filled with places selling jewellery and trinkets carved from lapis lazuli, a glittery blue gemstone which, though rather pricey, seems entirely appropriate to the neighborhood and its dazzling array of color.
 There’s also a weekly craft market that takes up the whole length of Calle Pío Nono, with people coming from all over the city to buy, sell or just hang out there.

-1. Go To La Chascona
+3. Go to La Chascona

 Museum